LangeLab/ProteoForge_Analysis/README.md

 |---|---:|:---:|:---:|:---:|:---:|
 | ![Status](https://img.shields.io/badge/Status-Under_Development-red) | [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc] | ![Language](https://img.shields.io/badge/Language-Python-yellow) | ![Release](https://img.shields.io/badge/Release-v1.0.0-green) | [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10694635.svg)](https://doi.org/10.5281/zenodo.10694635) | [![Citation](https://img.shields.io/badge/Citation-ProteoForge_Analysis-lightgrey)](#citations) |

 This repository contains the code, analyses, and rendered figures supporting the ProteoForge manuscript.
 It includes real-data benchmarks, simulation studies, and an application to a hypoxia study.
 This repo is the analysis snapshot.

-The ProteoForge software package itself lives at: [LangeLab/ProteoForge](https://github.com/LangeLab/ProteoForge).
+> The scripts used here (`ProteoForge`) are not packagized, they are simply collection of functions, however more rounded and complete package version in Python can be found at: [LangeLab/ProteoForge](https://github.com/LangeLab/ProteoForge).
+This was due to the fact that the analysis and manuscript were developed in parallel with the package, and some features especially plotting and printing functions were added ad-hoc for the manuscript.
+Please refer to the package repository for package-specific documentation, installation instructions, and citation information.

 ## Repository Layout